 A. Ready-made or Bedsheet Materials

-For example, you cannot compare someone that invests N1M into bedsheet business in Nigeria with another person that invests N100,000.
+For example, you cannot compare someone who invests N1M in a bedsheet business in Nigeria with another person who invests N100,000.
 Surely both of them will make profits but not on the same scale.

 B. Size of Bedsheets

 The kind of people living in your area should also determine the kind of bedsheets you will buy for your bedsheet business.
 You cannot buy King-size bedsheets when the people who mostly live in your area are students and you cannot buy student-size bedsheets when the people in your area are mostly married people or people who live in their own houses.
 So take your time and make proper findings.